AnonymousXempt/Wifi-Blocker/README.md

 # **Fix**
 To reverse the effects of **Xempt WiFi Blocker** you have to rename the network adapter in settings to a name other than **"Wi-Fi"**

+# **How It Works**
+This this program works by disguising itself as a windows service host.
+It is compiled with Administartor manifest so that it can perform Administartor tasks such as *Disabling Network adpater*

 # **Video**